smawlad/Flashing-LEDs-Game/README.md

 # Flashing-LEDs-Game
 In this game, LEDs are flashed in a random sequence and the user then has to press pushbuttons in the right order to win the game.

-#Todo:
+**Todo:**

-Currently the game flashes the onboard LEDs, a version of the game that uses external LEDs is in progress.
+Currently the game flashes the onboard LEDs, development of a version of the game that uses external LEDs is in progress.